 Health care support for Palestine

-The Austrian government has donated EUR 1.25 million (US$ 1,382,743) to help UNRWA provide health care to Palestine refugees in Gaza and the West Bank.
+In early August 2018, the Austrian government has donated EUR 1 million (USD 1.157.407) to help the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) provide health care to Palestine refugees in Gaza and the West Bank.

-UNRWA operates 64 primary health care facilities in the occupied Palestinian territory and provided almost 5.5 million medical consultations in the West Bank and Gaza during 2014.
+UNRWA operates 65 primary health care facilities in Gaza and the West Bank and provided almost 4,9 million medical consultations there during 2017.
 The UNRWA health programme takes a 'Family Health Team' approach to health care, which emphasizes holistic, people-centred care and addresses cross-cutting issues that impact health, such as diet and physical activity, education, gender-based violence, child protection, poverty and community development.

+UNRWA is funded almost entirely by voluntary contributions.
 Financial support to UNRWA has not kept pace with an increased demand for services caused by growing numbers of registered refugees, expanding need, and deepening poverty.
-As a result, the Agency's General Fund (GF), supporting UNRWA's core activities and 97 per cent reliant on voluntary contributions, has begun each year with a large projected deficit.
-Currently the deficit stands at more than US$ 106 million.
+As a result, the UNRWA programme budget, which supports the delivery of core essential services, operates with a large shortfall.